mozilla/addons-server/docs/topics/blocklist.rst

 With v1 and v2 blocklist this is literally a list of addon guids, plus other metadata, that should be blocked from executing (v1 is XML format, v2 is JSON format);
 with v3 blocklist this is a bloomfilter that is queried - if the addon guid and xpi version is present then it's in the blocklist so should be blocked by Firefox.

-The blocklists are all served via Firefox Remote Settings (the current implmentation is Kinto):
+The blocklists are all served via Firefox Remote Settings (the current implementation is Kinto):
  - the v3 blocklist bloomfilter files are attachments in the records of https://firefox.settings.services.mozilla.com/v1/buckets/blocklists/collections/addons-bloomfilters/records
  - the v2 blocklist is the full output of https://firefox.settings.services.mozilla.com/v1/buckets/blocklists/collections/addons/records
  - the v1 blocklist is a (server-side) wrapper around the v2 blocklist that rewrites the JSON into XML